-In trying to select classroom management and discipline model, it is always important to select a theoretical framework to guide you.
+In trying to select a classroom management and discipline model, it is always important to select a theoretical framework to guide you.
 Thus, your philosophy of student management will provide you with a theoretical inspiration upon which your model is based.
 This will help you choose a balanced view and belief about the discipline model that is a champion among the rest.
-With this, you will create a discipline or management system that will form a center-stage for you to deal with disciplinary issues in your classroom.
+With this, you will create a discipline or management system that will form a center stage for you to deal with disciplinary issues in your classroom.
 But what are the main theories and/or philosophies under which the various models of classroom management fit in?

 There are four main theories or philosophies that form the basis for the various models of classroom discipline/management.
 They are those provided by; Wolfgang and Glickman, French and Raven, Skinner and Rogers, and Lewis (Tauber, 2007).
 These theories are important because every model needs to have a balance between sound theory and effective practice.
 Thus, without one of them, the model is not a good one.